gbraux/CMS-Outlook-Addin/README.md

 # CMS-Outlook-Add-In
 Guillaume BRAUX (gubraux@cisco.com)

-A one-click Add-In to Outlook 2013, 2016 & Web/Mobile to add your Cisco Meeting Server personnal meeting room details to your Outlook meeting request body.
+A one-click Add-In to Outlook 2013, 2016 & Web/Mobile to add your Cisco Meeting Server personal meeting room details to your Outlook meeting request body.
 It also handles room-based video endpoints reservation & "One-Button-To-Push" (Cisco TMS-XE mandatory) if those rooms are added as participants in the meeting request.

-**Note : This is a proof-of-concept, developped and tested only into a lab environement.
+**Note : This is a proof-of-concept, developed and tested only into a lab environment.
 Trying to implement it as-is into a production envt may not be possible, or may require advanced tweaking at code-level**

 ![My image](https://raw.githubusercontent.com/gbraux/CMS-Outlook-Addin/master/BookingAddin1-edit.png)
 ![My image](https://raw.githubusercontent.com/gbraux/CMS-Outlook-Addin/master/BookingAddin2-edit.png)